sapics/ip-location-api/browser/country-extra/README.md

 To get extra information about country, we use [Countries](https://github.com/annexare/Countries) which is published under MIT license by [Annexare Studio](https://annexare.com/).

-The license for the software itself is published under MIT License by [sapics](https://github.com/sapics).
+The software itself is published under MIT license by [sapics](https://github.com/sapics).